dominant-strategies/quai-explorer/README.md

 # Quai Network Explorer

-This the BlockChain Explorer for the [Quai Network](https://quai.network/).
+This the network explorer for the [Quai Network](https://quai.network/).
 The efforts around this explorer started in 2021 and it is currently being worked on.
 This explorer strives to provide equitable access to blockchain data across the [Quai Network](https://quai.network/).

 ## To Get It Running Locally